Due to required maintenance, please use the rear entrance to visit exhibit halls. Shuttle service is available.

 How will students be selected?

-All students who have the required prerequisites and submit their complete applications by the due date will be considered.
+All students who have submitted their complete applications by the due date will be considered.
+You will need to have completed the prerequisite courses before your first day of Science School; otherwise, your offer will be rescinded.

 What information do I need to include in my application?